LinkWoong/SURF2017/README.md

 <br>

 + There are more results have released by using Keras framework, please see this [link](http://stellarcoder.com/surf/anime_test_2/) created by DexHunter.
 The network is trained on Professor Flemming 's workstation with 4 Titan X GPUs, which cost 2 weeks to implement.
+## 3. Results
+Completed image results are listed below.
+These results are obtained from cGAN and cycleGAN with small training epochs.
+They will be more accurate if trained sufficiently.